Atlit

 Later, it was inhabited in the Persian and Hellenistic periods, Roman and Byzantine periods.

-(b) Crusaders build first post (Dustrey):
+(c) Crusaders build first post (Dustrey):

-(b) Crusaders build the large castle and port:
+(d) Crusaders build the large castle and port:

 The purpose of this castle, called “Castellum Peregrinorum” (castle of the pilgrims), was to protect the pilgrims road along the coast from Acre to Jerusalem, and to add another port for the Crusaders in addition to their main center in Acre.
 It was built in conjunction with the castle in Caesarea, for the same purpose of protecting the road and adding an outlet to the sea.

-(c) Post Crusader Periods
+(e) Post Crusader Periods

 Atlit was the last Crusader outpost in the Holy Land.
 After their retreat (August 1291 AD) and its partial destroy, the fortress was repaired and held by the Mamlukes.
-During the 19th century the fort was heavily damaged by an earth quake, and many of its stones were looted and reused by the Turks in other cities.

 In spring of 1799 the port served as one of the French navy ports during Napoleon’s failed expedition to conquer Acre.

 An illustration of the ruins of the Crusaders fortress, dated 1882, was published a book by CH.
-W. Wilson , one of the PEF explorers.
+W. Wilson ,one of the PEF explorers.
 The title: “Ruins on the west side of Athlit”, with subtitle: “The fortress was built by the Templars in the year 1218, and was the last place held by the Crusaders in Palestine.
 It was taken by the Sultan Melek el Ashraf el Khalil after his conquest of Acre in 1291.”.

 Ch.
 W. Wilson, Picturesque Palestine, 1882, Vol III P. 101